Vagner-Filho/loja-gtec/README.md

 # Lojagtec

-This is a project for an online shop for a regional business that sells water filters, water fountains, and services related to their maintenance.
+This is a project is an online shop for a regional business that sells water filters, water fountains, and services related to their maintenance.

 ## Tech Stack